How to Lead a Remote Team: The Complete Guide

 40% of remote workers in France feel lonely, according to a survey by Anact reported here.
 This is the number that changes everything.
 It reminds us that how to lead a remote team is not primarily a question of tools, nor even of scheduling.
 It’s a question of connection.

 Many companies still treat remote engagement as a series of separate initiatives.
 A quiz here, a virtual coffee there, a video seminar once a quarter.
 In practice, that’s not enough.
-A remote team does not engage simply because events are added to their calendar.
+A remote team does not engage just because events are added to their calendar.
 They engage when they understand how to work together, when everyone knows where they contribute, and when no one has a second-class experience.

 This is even more true in hybrid mode.
 The risk is not just distance.
 The risk is the inequality of experience between those who meet their colleagues in the office and those who only have access to the screen.
 Good engagement creates a common culture.
-Poor engagement accentuates the divide.
+Poor engagement exacerbates the divide.

 Introduction